yvain13/servicenow-mcp/README.md

 - "Publish changeset 'sys_update_set_123' to production"
 - "Add a file to changeset 'sys_update_set_123'"
 - "Show me all changes in changeset 'sys_update_set_123'"

+#### Knowledge Base Examples
+- "Create a new knowledge base for the IT department"
+- "List all knowledge bases in the organization"
+- "Create a category called 'Network Troubleshooting' in the IT knowledge base"
+- "Write an article about VPN setup in the Network Troubleshooting category"
+- "Update the VPN setup article to include mobile device instructions"
+- "Publish the VPN setup article so it's visible to all users"
+- "List all articles in the Network Troubleshooting category"
+- "Show me the details of the VPN setup article"
+- "Find knowledge articles containing 'password reset' in the IT knowledge base"
+- "Create a subcategory called 'Wireless Networks' under the Network Troubleshooting category"

 ### Example Scripts